jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 potential for adventure.

+# Miscellaneous

+**Hijack hotel TVs** When staying in a hotel, skip the annoying local network and TV guide and instead plug in your Chromecast/Fire/equivalent for full control.

+**Packing list.** I tend to pack last minute, but to minimize the risk of forgetting something on a new adventure I will start days ahead creating a packing list of anything that comes to mind.

 > For more tips on everything from packing lists, planning adventure, and
 > exercising on the road, I recommend posts from two friends:
 >